peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  11010 = 11110 (or in decimal, 22 OR 26 = 30).
 This method uses the
  two's complement form of negative integers (see <code>EDecimal</code>).
 For example, in binary, ...11101110 OR 01011 =...11101111 (or in decimal, -18 OR 11 = -17).

 **Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>second</code> is null.

+### AndNot
+    public EInteger AndNot​(EInteger second)
+Does an AND NOT operation between this arbitrary-precision integer and another one.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>

+**Parameters:**

+* <code>second</code> - Another arbitrary-precision integer that participates in the operation.

+**Returns:**

+* An arbitrary-precision integer in which each bit is set if the corresponding bit of this integer is set, and the other integer's corresponding bit is not set.
+For example, in binary, 10110 AND NOT 11010 = 00100 (or in decimal, 22 AND NOT 26 = 4).
+This method uses the two's complement form of negative integers (see <code>EDecimal</code>).
+For example, in binary, ...11101110 AND NOT 01011 = 00100 (or in decimal, -18 OR 11 = 4).

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>second</code> is null.

+### OrNot
+    public EInteger OrNot​(EInteger second)
+Does an OR NOT operation (or implication or IMP operation) between this arbitrary-precision integer and another one.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>

+**Parameters:**

+* <code>second</code> - Another arbitrary-precision integer that participates in the operation.

+**Returns:**

+* An arbitrary-precision integer in which each bit is set if the corresponding bit of this integer is set, the other integer's corresponding bit is not set, or both.
+For example, in binary, 10110 OR NOT 11010 = 00100 (or in decimal, 22 OR NOT 26 = 23).
+This method uses the two's complement form of negative integers (see <code>EDecimal</code>).
+For example, in binary, ...11101110 OR NOT 01011 =...11111110 (or in decimal, -18 OR 11 = -2).

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>second</code> is null.

+### Imp
+    public EInteger Imp​(EInteger second)
+Does an OR NOT operation (or implication or IMP operation) between this arbitrary-precision integer and another one.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>

+**Parameters:**

+* <code>second</code> - Another arbitrary-precision integer that participates in the operation.

+**Returns:**

+* An arbitrary-precision integer in which each bit is set if the corresponding bit of this integer is set, the other integer's corresponding bit is not set, or both.
+For example, in binary, 10110 OR NOT 11010 = 00100 (or in decimal, 22 OR NOT 26 = 23).
+This method uses the two's complement form of negative integers (see <code>EDecimal</code>).
+For example, in binary, ...11101110 OR NOT 01011 =...11111110 (or in decimal, -18 OR 11 = -2).

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>second</code> is null.

+### XorNot
+    public EInteger XorNot​(EInteger second)
+Does an XOR NOT operation (or equivalence operation, EQV operation, or exclusive-OR NOT operation) between this arbitrary-precision integer and another one.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>

+**Parameters:**

+* <code>second</code> - Another arbitrary-precision integer that participates in the operation.

+**Returns:**

+* An arbitrary-precision integer in which each bit is set if the corresponding bit of this integer is set or the other integer's corresponding bit is not set, but not both.
+For example, in binary, 10110 XOR NOT 11010 = 10011 (or in decimal, 22 XOR NOT 26 = 19).
+ This method uses the two's complement form of negative integers (see
+ <code>EDecimal</code>).
+For example, in binary,
+...11101110 XOR NOT 01011 =...11111010 (or in decimal, -18 OR 11 =
+ -6).

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>second</code> is null.

+### Eqv
+    public EInteger Eqv​(EInteger second)
+Does an XOR NOT operation (or equivalence operation, EQV operation, or exclusive-OR NOT operation) between this arbitrary-precision integer and another one.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>

+**Parameters:**

+* <code>second</code> - Another arbitrary-precision integer that participates in the operation.

+**Returns:**

+* An arbitrary-precision integer in which each bit is set if the corresponding bit of this integer is set or the other integer's corresponding bit is not set, but not both.
+For example, in binary, 10110 XOR NOT 11010 = 10011 (or in decimal, 22 XOR NOT 26 = 19).
+ This method uses the two's complement form of negative integers (see
+ <code>EDecimal</code>).
+For example, in binary,
+...11101110 XOR NOT 01011 =...11111010 (or in decimal, -18 OR 11 =
+ -6).

+**Throws:**